 Memberships & Affiliations

-Elected Member of the Governing Council of the ABA Administrative Law Section (2012-present).
+Elected Member of the Governing Council of the ABA Administrative Law Section (2012-2015).

 American Bar Association — currently serving as Co-Chair of the ABA's Section of Administrative Law and Regulatory Practice's Committee on Environmental and Natural Resources Regulation.

-As part of its entry labeling Kirkland's environmental litigation practice "first tier," Legal500.com noted in 2011 that clients touted Mr. Clark's "experience in administrative law," calling him a "super lawyer."
-And again in 2012 in awarding Kirkland's environmental litigation practice "first tier" status, Legal500.com praised Mr. Clark's "experience in air quality matters, and [noted he] is valued as 'very responsive to client needs.'"
+As part of Kirkland's "Tier 1" environmental litigation practice, The Legal 500 U.S. noted in 2011 that clients touted Mr. Clark's "experience in administrative law," calling him a "super lawyer."
+In 2012, The Legal 500 U.S. praised Mr. Clark's "experience in air quality matters, and [noted he] is valued as 'very responsive to client needs.'"
 And in 2015, The Legal 500 U.S. touted his “win in a multibillion-dollar appeal brought by 11 Louisiana parishes” for BP in a case that he briefed and argued in the Fifth Circuit.

-Received Kirkland & Ellis LLP 2010 Washington Pro Bono Service award.
+Recipient of the Kirkland & Ellis 2010 Washington Pro Bono Service award.

 Recipient of two awards in 2005 for assisting in defending military readiness in the courts, from the Department of Defense's General Counsel and Undersecretary of Defense for Personnel and Readiness, respectively.

-Also recipient of the National Oceanic and Atmospheric Administration's General Counsel's Award for excellence, 2003.
+Recipient of the National Oceanic and Atmospheric Administration's General Counsel's Award for excellence in 2003.

 Co-authored with Tefft Smith, 1997 and 1998 update chapters on Restraints of Trade for the ABA's Antitrust Law Developments 4thAuthored annual update to "Procedural Means of Enforcement under 42 U.S.C 1983," 82 Geo.
 L. J. 1402 (1994)